Where to stay in Tokyo First time guide to the best hotels

 BOOK HERE

-Mid-range hotels in Asakusa
+Mid-range hotels to consider in Asakusa

 Onyado Nono Asakusa Natural Hot Spring